-Currently DroneViewer can accept GPS data from drone footage in three forms: DJI’s SRT file (Mavic Pro, Phantom 3,4), GPX file, and FlyTrex Core 2 file.
+Currently DroneViewer can accept GPS data from drone footage in four forms: DJI’s SRT file (Mavic Pro, Mavic Pro 2, Phantom 3,4), Autel EVO, GPX file, and FlyTrex Core 2 file.
 These methods are described below:

 DroneViewer will begin playing the first movie in the folder or in the list of movies that was selected.
 By default files are loaded according to file modification date (this can be changed to name ordering in the Preferences).
 When DroneViewer reaches the end of the movie it will jump to the next movie in the list and continue playing.
 It will do this until all movies have been played.

-If your DJI drone is controlled by the DJI Go 4 App (used to fly the Mavic Pro, Phantom 4), then you can easily import your flight trajectory into DroneViewer via the SRT file.
-Before your flight, be sure you turn on the Video Caption option in the Go App camera settings.
+If your DJI drone is controlled by the DJI Go App or DJI Fly App, then you can easily import your flight trajectory into DroneViewer via the SRT file.
+Before your flight, be sure you turn on the Video Caption option in the Go or Fly App camera settings.

 This will make the drone create an SRT file for each movie.
 The SRT file contains the flight trajectory information.
 Make sure the SRT file is in the same directory as your movie and has the same root name.
 Drag one of your movies into the DroneViewer window or select Open Movie File from the File menu.
 DroneViewer will process the data and you’ll see your drone’s flight path and current position as the movie plays.
 The speed and number of satellites-in-view are also shown in the Graphs.